savonet/book/language.md

 Writing scripts
 ---------------

-Scripts in Liquidsoap can be written in any editor, although Emacs is recommended, as the only editor with specific Liquidsoap support (syntax coloration, indentation).
+Scripts in Liquidsoap can be written in any editor, although Emacs is the preferred editor, as being the only editor with specific Liquidsoap support (syntax coloration, indentation).
 Some other tools, described below, can also be useful in order to learn Liquidsoap or elaborate scripts.